 We know how difficult it can be to find the best self-publishing company for your book.
 Are all self-publishing companies the same?
-See below for in-depth reviews on how to find the best self publishers, and how they compare to Dog Ear.
+Not at all.
+See below for in-depth reviews on how other self-publishers compare to Dog Ear.

 That's why we review a number of self-publishing companies here, to give you a better idea of the best self-publishing company for you, your book and the goals you have set for your book out in the market.
 We've used expertise gathered over more than 20 years in the world of publishing to create an article that discusses the best practices of the best book publishers.
 And then give YOU the tools to compare a number of book publishers to both each other and Dog Ear Publishing.
 The goal, in the end, is to help you find the best publishing company for your book.

 While most self-publishing companies use nearly identical technologies to print books, each company has a distinct personality and unique approach to book publishing.
 And finding the true cost of self-publishing your book on another company's website can be challenging.
 That leaves authors trying to find the best self publishing company with little or no hard data to make their decision.
 We've changed that.

 Below are what Dog Ear believes to be the seven most important considerations in choosing a publishing company.
 Keep in mind that just because a sales rep may say they are one of the top 10 self publishing companies doesn’t mean they are the best publishing company for you or your book.
 Use our concepts outlined below to make your own informed decision.